Member | Established: 1963 | Member since 1982

 SMO 4: Code of Ethics for Professional Accountants

-Lastly, ICAG contributes to the standard-setting process and activities of the IESBA by reviewing and providing comments on exposure drafts.
+In addition, ICAG contributes to the international standard-setting process by reviewing and providing comments on IESBA exposure drafts.

 -